Standard Model Theory for the FCC-ee Tera-Z stage: Numerical integration with the Cuba Library

-Cuba contains both deterministic and Monte Carlo integration methods.
+\textsc{Cuba} contains both deterministic and Monte Carlo integration methods.
 The deterministic approach is based on \emph{cubature rules},

 with specially chosen \emph{nodes} $\vec x_i$ and \emph{weights} $w_i$.
-Error estimation is done \eg by null rules $\opN_m$ ($m < n$) which are constructed to give zero for functions integrated exactly by $\opQ_n$ and thus measure errors due to ``higher terms.''
+Error estimation is achieved, \eg by null rules $\opN_m$ ($m < n$), which are constructed to give zero for functions integrated exactly by $\opQ_n$ and thus measure errors due to `higher terms'.

 The Monte Carlo estimate, although quite similar in form,